About

 The majority of the pieces in our database were documented by crowdsourcing.
 People have taken pictures and then submitted them to us.
 One of our goals is to decenter authority of the archive.
 Street art matters because it represents the voices of the community, often providing a counter-institutional perspective, and so a crowd-sourced archive is in keeping with the goals of this art form itself.

-we intend for the database to be used for educational and research purposes.
-It is open to everyone, however, to look at.
+We intend for the archive to be used for educational and research purposes and use of the images for any other purposes is not permitted.
 We hope that the images and metadata will be of interest to a broad, international audience, since the issues addressed are of concern around the world.

 Analysis of street art